s-hamann/ansible-nginx/README.md

   If not set, the latest version in portage that is not masked (by keyword, package mask, ...) is used.
   Only used on Gentoo.
 * `nginx_writable_paths`
-  If the target system uses systemd, the file system is mostly read-only to nginx (and PHP).
+  If the target system uses systemd, the file system is mostly read-only to nginx (and PHP and Gunicorn).
   A list of paths that should be writable can be given in `nginx_writable_paths`.
   This typically includes upload paths.
   Directories containing log files (defined by the appropriate variables) are automatically made writable.
   By default, no paths are writable.
 * `nginx_inaccessible_paths`
   If the target system uses systemd, this option takes a list of paths, that should not be accessible at all for nginx (and PHP).
-  Regardless of this option, home directories are made inaccessible and the directories holding TLS private keys are made inaccessible for PHP.
+  Regardless of this option, home directories are made inaccessible and the directories holding TLS private keys are made inaccessible for PHP and Gunicorn.
   Optional.
 * `nginx_config_template`
   An alternative jinja2 template to generate `nginx.conf`.